 Establish guidelines for guests.

 When booking the right podcast guests, make the process as streamlined as possible.
-I recommend using a scheduler like Calendly so there isn’t any unnecessary back-and-forth to get a recording date on the calendar.
+I recommend using an online meeting scheduler like Calendly so there isn’t any unnecessary back-and-forth to get a recording date on the calendar.
 Once booked, be as specific as you can about what you need from your guest (i.e. your AV requirements, topic description, headshot and other promotional needs).
 Be sure to send a reminder 24 hours prior to recording to ensure your guest is prepared and on-time.
 The more you prepare your guests, the more confident they will be at the time of recording and that’s what makes for a great podcast episode.

 Podcasting is extremely rewarding, but go into the process understanding that it is a long-game in terms of return on investment.
 Stay patient, consistent and committed to producing a top-quality show and you will see success!
 As a medium, podcasts aren’t going anywhere anytime soon, so it’s definitely not too late to jump onboard the train.